ray-project/ray/doc/source/cluster/kubernetes/user-guides/configuring-autoscaling.md

 $ kubectl apply -f kuberay/ray-operator/config/samples/ray-cluster.autoscaler.yaml
 ```

-Now, we can run a Ray program on the head pod that asks the autoscaler to scale the cluster to a total of 3 CPUs.
-The head and worker in our example cluster each have a capacity of 1 CPU, so the request should trigger upscaling of an additional worker pod.
+Now, we can run a Ray program on the head pod that uses [``request_resources``](ref-autoscaler-sdk) to scale the cluster to a total of 3 CPUs.
+The head and worker pods in our [example cluster config](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray-cluster.autoscaler.yaml) each have a capacity of 1 CPU, and we specified a minimum of 1 worker pod.
+Thus, the request should trigger upscaling of one additional worker pod.

 Note that in real-life scenarios, you will want to use larger Ray pods.
 In fact, it is advantageous to size each Ray pod to take up an entire Kubernetes node.
 See the [configuration guide](kuberay-config) for more details.